 Last summer, JuJu skaters took to Main Street to skate in the 4th of July Parade.
 Afterwards, they hosted a community BBQ and skate right on Main Street.
 Last August, JuJu celebrated the Sacrament of Baptism for 17 people who have never been baptized before.
 95 witnesses stood on the banks of the Flathead River as each one took the cross and were lowered into the 59 degree water as a sign of their life, death, and resurrection as a new creation in Christ.
 Ten years into this ministry, we are entering our fourth generation of skaters.
 October 2016, Pastor Miriam was hired part-time as our Community Pastor after serving us for years.
 Throughout the year, we host 2-4 nights each week of skating along with Bible study and preaching -The Word- given by a variety of speakers who are partners throughout the valley.
 Some come to play chess, others to skate, many just meet up with friends and get out of the house to eat a meal before the long weekend.
 Here, kids are welcomed with joy.
 They are listened to and loved.
 Lives are changed.
 We rely on God's daily grace from generous, enthusiastic supporters like you.

 For hundreds of youth, JuJu is the only church they will enter.
 Our lawyer and champion Tom confessed, “Miriam, JuJu has changed me.
 You see, I was the Apostle Paul.
 I used to prosecute kids like these all the time.
 Now, they’ve changed my life!”
 Let these athletes and young people change your life too.
-Become part of our supporters today!
+Become an investor today!